kukaiN/kukaiN.github.io/math/mathematicalFinance/arbitage.md

 ### Terminologies
-- Derivative, not a derivative from calculus, it is a type of securitythat have and underliying
+- Derivative, not a derivative from calculus, it is a type of security with a value that derives (hence called derivative) from an underlying asset: stocks, bonds,

 ## Arbitage principle: